When No Kill Shelters

 The strongest germs are the ones that survive repeated rounds of antibiotics.
 These P. multocida super-germs will eventually kill the rabbit and remain in circulation to infect the next rabbit that takes the place of the rabbit that succumbed to the super-germs.

-• They don’t tell you that the rabbit's illness is contagious and that you should not accept this rabbit if you have other rabbits at home
+• They don’t tell you whether or not the rabbit's illness is contagious and that you should not accept this rabbit if you have other rabbits at home

 • They don’t warn you that just as soon as you become attached to this rabbit because of ‘her sweet personality,’ it may become critically ill, and your 6-year-old might find it dead in its cage and become scarred for life.